Pregnant woman sat on the bed taking supplements

 Can you switch prenatal vitamins during pregnancy?

-If, mid-way through your pregnancy, you want to switch your prenatal vitamins, it's safe to do so.
 Not all prenatal supplements are created equally, so if you notice some uncomfortable side effects or you believe the dosage isn't right for you anymore, speak to your doctor to find a better option for you.

 How do you choose a daily prenatal?